Martin Nybom

 What did you produce as part of your research?

-You can use this write-up to complement Unit 16 of CORE Econ's free textbook The Economy 1.0, which introduces students to the basics of international economics.
+We've produced a write-up of our research in the style of a CORE Econ textbook.
+You can use it to complement Unit 16 of CORE Econ's free textbook The Economy 1.0, which introduces students to the basics of international economics.

 Our research is also available as a working paper on the Centre for Economic Performance website and as a research summary on the Stone Centre website.